The Lions have toured on five occasions since the dawn of professionalism.

 As the only man to Captain two touring parties, Martin Johnson cannot be left out.

-Despite suffering an injury-ravaged career, Paul O’Connell managed to earn eight Lions caps and Captain the side in 2009.
+Despite suffering through an injury ravaged career, Paul O’Connell managed to earn eight Lions caps and Captain the side in 2009.
 Like Johnson, he led from the front and was in the running to lead the Lions to Australia in 2013.

-Matt Dawson was one of the most consistent players of his generation and was rewarded with 7 Lions caps between 1997 and 2005.
+Matt Dawson was one of the most consistent players of his generation.
+Consequently he was selected on each of the three touring parties between 1997 and 2005 and earned seven test caps.

 One of the best finishers of his generation, Shane Williams was included in three touring parties between 2005 and 2013.